Awarded three stars on Goodreads but 3.5 is more accurate. Definitely short of four.

 This is another one of those novels where chapters jump around from story to story, from time period to time period — a structure so many contemporary authors use, which I often find annoying and unnecessary.
 These story threads could just as easily have been three sequential stories, which would have been much easier to follow.
 Instead I had to track three separate plots with three distinct sets of characters.
 So, instead of building suspense (I assume that is what authors using this technique are trying to do), I found all that jumping around and interrupting just made it harder for me to immerse myself into each and connect with the characters.

-Overall, it’s a quick read with plenty of drama.
+Overall, ALL THE WAYS WE SAID GOODBYE is a quick read with plenty of drama.
 But I don’t expect I’ll pick up another book collaboration by Beatriz Williams, Lauren Willig, and Karen White.
 (There are two others.)

 Click below to learn more about each author: